 Flexing your mental muscles through brain teasers and puzzles, keeping communications open, and seeking more information related to the problem are some of the ways you can improve your problem-solving skills.

 16. Strategic Thinking

-Strategic thinking is another must-have skill requiring analytical abilities for a leader to ensure the long-term success of an organization.
+Strategic thinking is another must-have skill requiring analytical abilities for a leader to make sure the long-term success of an organization.
 It enables them to address challenges, overcome obstacles, and plan for future accomplishments.

 Strategic thinking involves spotting opportunities, foreseeing threats, accounting for critical factors and variables, synthesizing information, identifying patterns, and connecting the dots.

-A leader may appear like a lone warrior responsible for providing vision, bringing people together, and ensuring they don’t deflect from the common goal.
+A leader may appear like a lone warrior responsible for providing vision, bringing people together, and making sure they don’t deflect from the common goal.

 Leadership is a multifaceted role that requires staying on top of many business components all the time.
 So, the ability to delegate is a crucial skill to have in a leader to maximize their and their team’s productivity.

-Delegation is a skill that takes into account many factors such as the skills, expertise, and needs of your team members, timelines, accountability, communication, etc.
+Delegation is a skill that considers many factors such as the skills, expertise, and needs of your team members, timelines, accountability, communication, etc.

 19. Conflict Management